 Below are the current student ambassadors for the Bachelor of Science in Public Health program in Environmental Health Sciences.
 These students are happy to answer questions you may have about the application process, the program, or student life in the Gillings School of Global Public Health.

 Hi!
 My name is Halle Evans (Hal-Lee, rhymes with alley) and I’m from Macomb, IL.
 Along with majoring in ENHS, I’m pursuing minors in geography and music.
-I’m interested in infectious and vector-borne diseases, global health, health equity, and more recently, renewable energy technologies.
+I’m interested in infectious diseases, global health, health equity, and more recently, renewable energy technologies.
 Throughout college, I’ve had multiple opportunities to do research.
-At UNC, I have been a member of IDEEL (Infectious Disease Epidemiology and Ecology Lab) since May 2021, working on projects related to diagnostic resistant malaria in Ethiopia and a longitudinal malarial study in the DRC.
-Then within Gillings, I was a member of the ECUIPP Lab as a data processing volunteer, cleaning air quality monitor data with the programming language, R. This past summer, I completed an NSF REU Fellowship at UMaine working on a project focused on improving species-specific mosquito surveillance methods.
+At UNC, I have been a member of IDEEL (the Infectious Disease Epidemiology and Ecology Lab).
+There, I’ve worked on projects related to diagnostic resistant malaria in Ethiopia and a longitudinal malarial study in the DRC.
+Then within Gillings, I was a member of the ECUIPP Lab as a data processing volunteer.

-My name is Emery Hoos (Em-er-ie H-ooh-s) and I am a double major in Environmental Health Sciences and Biology.
+My name is Emery Hoos (Em-er-ie H-ooh-s) and I’m majoring in Environmental Health Sciences and Biology.
 I am interested in environmental epigenetics, particularly related to cancer.
 I’ve had the opportunity to work on multiple research projects in labs both within Gillings and in other UNC departments, so I’m happy to talk through the process of getting involved in research in any capacity!
-Currently, I am researching racial disparities in endometrial cancer in Dr. Fry’s lab.
+Currently, I am researching racial disparities in endometrial cancer in Dr. Rebecca Fry’s lab.
 This upcoming summer I’ll be studying cancer vaccines at the National Institutes of Health.